 Located about half an hour northeast of the town of Alamosa and an hour from the state’s border, it is about 2 1/2 hours from both Colorado Springs, CO, and Santa Fe, NM.
 From Alamosa, head east on US 160 to CO 150 and then north to the park’s entrance.

-For more details on visiting this amazing park, check out 15 Best Things to Do in Great Sand Dunes National Park.
+Before you hit the dunes, check out our tips for sand sledding in Great Sand Dunes National Park.
+For more details on visiting this amazing park, check out the best things to do in Great Sand Dunes National Park.

 When is the Best Time to Visit Great Sand Dunes National Park?